Conference programme

 16:00-17:50Scientific session VI: Multiple Myeloma

-16:50-17:10 „NORASCT in Lithuania and Estonia” - Vilmantė Vaitekėnaitė, Lithuania and Diana Loigom, Estonia
+16:40-16:55„Upfront ASCT in Multiple Myeloma: Insights from Lithuania and Estonia parts in a real-world NMSG study“ - Vilmantė Vaitekėnaitė, Lithuania and Diana Loigom, Estonia

 19:30Conference dinner in Cruise Terminal of Tallinn Old City Harbour, Logi Str 4 (a surcharge applies)